 What are remote terminal units?

-A remote terminal unit (RTU) is an industrial device that can be used to collect and process data from sensors, actuators, and other devices.
-It may have a built-in microprocessor or a programmable logic controller (PLC) that can be programmed like a computer.
+A remote terminal unit (RTU), also called a remote telemetry unit or a remote telecontrol, is an industrial device that can collect and process data from sensors, actuators, and other devices.
+It may have a built-in microprocessor or a programmable logic controller (opens in new tab) (PLC) that can be programmed like a computer.

 Where are remote terminal units used?